Leadecide/Leadecide.github.io/_articles/framework.md

 It takes rigor to practice open leadership and your contributors and communities will hold you accountable for maintaining the openness of your shared work.

-## How is open leadership different?
+## How is "leadwise" principle different?

-In many ways, open leadership is like other forms of good or effective leadership.
+In many ways, "leadwise" principle is like other forms of good or effective leadership.
 The best leaders find ways to empower people through work, recognition, and experiences that speak to individual and collective needs in fulfilling ways.

-However, open leaders hold themselves accountable to a wider audience of contributors and users than traditional leaders do.
+However, innovative leaders hold themselves accountable to a wider audience of contributors and users than traditional leaders do.
 They:

 - Locate agency, ownership, and recognition within their communities of contributors and users, not only within themselves.
 Their power is the ability to give away power.
 They share authority and decision-making, delegate responsibilities, and mentor community members to the point of their own obsolescence.
 - Help change systems in response to contributors and users' needs.
 Rather than always follow a single approach, they commit to a larger, encompassing, meta-framework that ensures accountability and transparency in whatever systems they create, adopt, or adapt with their communities.